When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

 The new regulations will come into effect from January 2024, which gives manufacturers time to produce helmets to meet the new standards.

-After January 2024 you can still legally wear your ECE 22.05 helmet but any new helmet you purchase will be required to be certified as ECE 22.06.
+After January 2024, you can still legally wear your ECE 22.05 helmet, but any new helmet provided by a manufacturer to a distributor or retailer will have to be certified as ECE 22.06.
+(At the time of publication retailers will still be able to sell ECE 22.05 helmets after this date but we believe this may change.)

 Summary of key updates for ECE 22.06: